“Angela, you’re a psychologist. Why on earth are you practicing Core Shamanism?”

 I have completed numerous other shamanic trainings through the Institute of Shamanic Studies (Soul Retrieval, Power Animal Retrieval, Shamanic Divination, and Shamanic Extraction).
 This is just the beginning!

 What is Core Shamanism?

 Shamanism has been used for tens of thousands of years on every inhabited continent.
 Anthropologist Michael Harner is the pioneer of contemporary shamanism.
-He has studied shamanic practices around the world for over 50 years, originated the practices of Core Shamanism, and created the Institute of Shamanic Studies.
+He has studied shamanic practices around the world for over 50 years, originated the practices of Core Shamanism, and created the Foundation for Shamanic Studies.
 Core Shamanism is a system of bringing authentic, powerful, and effective shamanic healing methods to contemporary society.
 The training is intensive and shamanic practitioners are held to the highest of ethical standards.
 Core Shamanism helps people to discover their own hidden spiritual resources and transform their lives.

 How does Core Shamanism work with Psychology?